Rev250 at Historic Red Hook

 At Historic Red Hook, we’re excited to join in these efforts with programs that explore Revolutionary history from the ground up—through the lives of everyday people, the evolution of civic spaces like the Elmendorph Inn, and the ongoing work of building community.

-at the Elmendorph Inn and on Zoom.
-These programs are free to attend and registration will be required.
-Registration details will be available in August.
+A series of programs hosted at the Elmendorph Inn and on Zoom on select Saturdays from 4 to 5:30 PM.
+These programs are free to attend, refreshments offered, and registration will be required.

 Stay Updated